Vinayakbora/House-price-prediction/README.md

 # House price-prediction
-WWe predict the house prices of a random city using linear regression in jupyter notebook.
+We predict the house prices of a random city using linear regression in jupyter notebook.